scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 The NASA Ames PAH IR Spectroscopic Database (PAHdb;
 :cite:`2018ApJS..234...32B` :cite:`2014ApJSS..211....8B`) is the
-culmination of more that 30 years of laboratory and computational research carried out at the NASA Ames Research Center to test and refine the astronomical PAH model.
+culmination of more than 30 years of laboratory and computational research carried out at the NASA Ames Research Center to test and refine the astronomical PAH model.
 The laboratory-measured and theoretically-computed libraries currently contain the spectra of 75